 When taken by mouth, Creatine is likely safe to take daily.
 Doses up to 25 grams daily for up to 14 days have been safely used for loading phases and lower doses of 4-5 grams can be taken daily.
 Creatine is possibly safe when taken by mouth, long-term.

-We can never say for sure as there are no incredibly long-term studies of creatine use, but it seems to be safe to use in both the short term and the long term.
+We can never say for sure as there are no incredibly long-term studies of creatine use, but it seems safe to use in both the short and long term.

-In terms of how often you should be taking it, you should be looking to take creatine on a daily basis in doses of 2 – 5 grams after a loading cycle.
+In terms of how often you should be taking it, you should be looking to take creatine daily in doses of 2 – 5 grams after a loading cycle.

 What if I miss a day of creatine?

 Creatine doesn’t lose its effectiveness if you skip a day or two.
 You should take Creatine on off days to maintain creatine levels and recover muscles.
-However, taking a day off will not interfere with your overall progress, especially if you are still eating foods that contain Creatine (such as red meats, poultry, and fish).
+However, taking a day off will not interfere with your overall progress, especially if you still eat foods containing Creatine (such as red meats, poultry, and fish).

 Ideally, you should not be looking to miss any days of creatine, and you should be aiming to take between 2000 to 5000 mg of creatine a day.